In this article:

 Good credit can make many of life's financial situations easier and less costly.
 For example, with good credit, you can get approved for a mortgage or auto loan, and...

-There's nothing a credit repair service can legally do for you — even removing wrong information — that you can't do for yourself for little or no expense.
-And...
+There's nothing a credit repair service can legally do for you—even removing wrong information—that you can't do for yourself for little or no expense.
+And the cost of hiring...